cortexlabs/cortex/CONTRIBUTING.md

 1. `make cluster-up` (creates a cluster using `dev/config/cluster.yaml`)
 2. `make devstart` (deletes the in-cluster operator, builds the CLI, and starts the operator locally; file changes will trigger the CLI and operator to re-build)
 3. Make your changes
-4. `make images-dev` (only necessary if API images or the manager are modified)
+4. `make images-dev` (only necessary if changes were made outside of the operator and CLI)
 5. Test your changes e.g. via `cortex deploy` (and repeat steps 3 and 4 as necessary)
 6. `make cluster-down` (deletes your cluster)